CebolaLab/RNA-seq/README.md

 ## Quantification

-The `bam` file previously aligned to the *transcriptome* by STAR will next be input into [Salmon](https://combine-lab.github.io/salmon/) to generate a matrix of gene counts.
+The `bam` file previously aligned to the *transcriptome* by STAR will next be input into [Salmon](https://combine-lab.github.io/salmon/) in alignment-mode, in order to generate a matrix of gene counts.
+The Salmon documentation is available [here](https://salmon.readthedocs.io/en/latest/).

+Salmon uses a VBEM algorithm

 Salmon is here used with the expectation minimisation (EM) approach method for quantification.
 This is described in the 2020 paper by [Deschamps-Francoeur et al.](https://www.sciencedirect.com/science/article/pii/S2001037020303032), which describes the handling of multi-mapped reads in RNA-seq data.
 Duplicated sequences such as pseudogenes can cause reads to align to multiple positions in the genome.
 Where transcripts have exons which are similar to other genomic sequences, the EM approach attributes reads to the most likely transcript.

 ```
-salmon quant --useEM -t gencode.v35.transcripts.fa --libType A -a <sample.bam> -o salmon_quant
+salmon quant --useEM -t gencode.v35.transcripts.fa --libType A -a <sample>.gzAligned.toTranscriptome.out.bam -o <sample>.salmon_quant
 ```

 ## Functional analysis